romw314/bashgenn/README.md

 ./bg-f
 ```

 Please note that Bashgenn always saves the output script to a file named `bg-f`.
 There's no option to change the output file.
+It also can't compile the script to a binary, it compiles it only to Bash.

 We can also write the text three times: